davidsilva824/study_PiC_effect/README.md

 It tests for the Plurals in Compounds effect and uses the surprisal package: https://github.com/aalok-sathe/surprisal/tree/main

-Run 'test_pic_model' files to obtain the results.
+Run 'test_pic_model.py' files to obtain the results for each model.

 Run 'mean_SD_suprisal_model' files to obtain the statistical analysis.